A BBSRC project investigating how changing environments affect the health of solitary and social bees

 Molly, Eliza’s bee-loving dog, wishes everyone a Happy World Bee Day !

 Everyone loves warm, sunny weather, especially red mason bees!
 Thanks to the fine weather over the last few weeks, the red mason bees, after sleeping through the winter, have finally started to emerge from their cocoons.
-And Eliza, our research technician, was lucky enough to be in the right place at the right time to […]
+Eliza, our research technician, was lucky enough to be in the right place at the right time to capture […]

 The team has been busy installing over 20 bee nests this past month.
 We advertised our need for more greenspaces, and the community has well and truly delivered!
 There’s now a wide range of wonderful bee-friendly sites that have kindly allowed us to install new bee nests.
 We’re delighted to welcome our new bee guardians […]